 A possible explanation for the gender differences in residence country dummies is that many of the women in the data are so called tied migrants who have migrated because their spouse obtained a job abroad.
-When respondents were asked their main motivations to emigrate, 51% of men referred to their own work and 18% to partner and family, with most important motivations among the rest being studying and search for adventure.
-Among women, 42% replied that considerations related to partner and family were the main reason to emigrate, and only 21% own work.
-To establish the effect of spousal occupation and how it interacts with the main motivation to emigrate, we separately analyzed men and women who emigrated for work-related reasons and those who emigrated for family-related reasons and added a dummy for having a spouse interacted with eventual spouse's occupational status.
-The analysis, included as Table B.9 in the Online Appendix B, shows that spousal occupation plays an important role for the preferences of those who emigrated for family reasons.
-Having a spouse who is high-skilled is related to lower support for redistribution among both men and women who emigrated mainly for family reasons, but has no statistically significant effect on support for redistribution among those who emigrated mainly for reasons related to their own work.
+When respondents were asked their main motivations to emigrate, 51 percent of men referred to their own work and 18 percent to partner and family, with most important motivations among the rest being studying and search for adventure.
+Among women, 42 percent replied that considerations related to partner and family were the main reason to emigrate, and only 21 percent own work.